What the study found

-What to keep in mind: The stated analysis applies only in the smooth-solution regime of the continuous problem.
-The abstract does not describe other limitations beyond this scope.
+The analysis is restricted to the regime of smooth solutions of the continuous problem.
+The abstract does not describe limitations beyond that scope.

 Key points